israelali1424/Series_63/Chapter_3_Regulation of Securities and Issuers.md

 Many IPOs include the sale of securities by a company founder or other large shareholders through what is termed a registered secondary offering.
 Proceeds go to the founder and selling shareholders, not the company itself.

 Testimonials must disclose whether or not cash or non-cash compensation was provided for the testimonial.
 Any material conflicts of interest must be disclosed.
 But if there are none, the disclosure is not required.

+### Exempt Securities on the Series 63

+On the Series 63 exam, **exempt securities** refer to those securities that are exempt from registration requirements under state securities laws, as outlined in the Uniform Securities Act.
+These securities can be sold without the need for state registration, although they may still be subject to anti-fraud provisions.

+#### Common Exempt Securities:
+1. **U.S. Government Securities**: Treasury bonds, bills, and notes.
+2. **Municipal Securities**: Bonds issued by states, cities, and other local government entities.
+3. **Securities of Banks and Savings Institutions**: Stocks or bonds issued by banks or savings and loan institutions.
+4. **Commercial Paper**: Short-term debt securities with a maturity of 270 days or less.
+5. **Non-Profit Securities**: Securities issued by non-profit organizations, such as religious or charitable organizations.
+6. **Public Utility Securities**: Securities issued by regulated public utilities.
+7. **Insurance Company Securities**: Securities issued by insurance companies (not variable contracts).

+These securities are generally considered lower risk and thus are exempt from the more stringent state registration processes.